 Send Off Sexism!

-Earlier this year, we initiated the Send Off Sexism campaign, which set out a basic code of conduct that we asked all political parties in Scotland to sign up to, and which included a pledge not to subject women politicians of any kind to sexist abuse, to take action against sexism by party members, and to ensure that panel discussions were gender balanced.
+Ahead of the 2015 General Election, we initiated the Send Off Sexism campaign, which set out a basic code of conduct that we asked all political parties in Scotland to sign up to, and which included a pledge not to subject women politicians of any kind to sexist abuse, to take action against sexism by party members, and to ensure that panel discussions were gender balanced.

 Prison Reform Campaign